quangv/docs/src/doc/faq/build.rst

 Can I build an application for only iPhone using Monaca?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can build an application just for iPhone by setting the build settings.
-We currently do not support deploying application for iPhone or iPad only.
+You can build an application just for iPhone by setting the target device family in iOS App Settings.
+By default, iPhone, iPod touch and iPad is selected.

 .. _faq03~007: